MantasTech/Restaurant-Database/Pizza Restaurant Project.md

 ## Introduction

 In this project, I developed a database for a fictional pizza restaurant.
 The aim was to enhance understanding and improve operational aspects such as order processing, inventory management, and staff scheduling.
-I used SQL for detailed data work and connected everything to Google Cloud and Looker Studio for clear, visual reports.
+I used SQL for detailed data work and Looker Studio for clear, visual reports.
 This project is all about using data smartly to make the restaurant run better.
 ## Project Overview

 - **Data Modeling**: Designed a relational database model using QuickDBD.